SHIV0V/SPARK/README.md

-# 🎓 EDU(SPARK) - Career Search & Recommendation Platform
+# 🎓 SPARK - Career Search & Recommendation Platform

 A full-stack web application built using **Flask**, **PostgreSQL**, **HTML**, **CSS**, and **JavaScript** that helps students explore careers, courses, educational pathways, and related professions through an interactive and user-friendly platform.